The 3 Basic Arm Signals for Driving Explained

 Hand signals are used to communicate with other drivers in situations when your car lights malfunction or to reinforce direction indicator signals and stop lights.
 In addition, cyclists and those in charge of horses commonly use hand signals as they lack direction indicators.

 All drivers must know and understand the hand signals that are used to communicate different actions like turning, slowing down, changing lanes, or braking.
-You must be able to recognise the hand signals used by other road users even if you do not need to use them yourself.
-You may also be tested on the DVSA practical driving test on the 3 basic hand signals.
+You must be able to recognise the hand signals used by other road users even if you do not need to use them yourself, and this may be tested on the DVSA practical driving test.

 What are the Arm Signals for Driving?